Lolli1486/agency-jekyll-theme/_portfolio/example.md

 ---
 caption: #what displays in the portfolio grid:
-  title: Example
+  title: Blog 1
-  subtitle: subtitle
+  subtitle: what we learned today
   thumbnail: https://place-hold.it/400x300

 #what displays when the item is clicked:
-title: Title
+title: Hackathon 2023
-subtitle: subtitle lorem ipsum dolor sit amet consectetur.
+subtitle: where we learned about portals
 image: https://place-hold.it/400x300 #main image, can be a link or a file in assets/img/portfolio
-alt: image alt text
+alt: image of portal created

 ---
 Use this area to describe your project. **Markdown** supported.